oojeabulu20/AAF/week03-Functional-JS/exercises03.md

 The world is full of programming challenges and many of them can be done using a functional approach.

+- Playing with functional programming with JS - <https://www.codingame.com/playgrounds/2980/practical-introduction-to-functional-programming-with-js/pure-functions>
+- Another bunch of exercises - <https://gist.github.com/bigsergey/b57c566494d0263da1721425e2846d65>
-If you don’t mind registering for an account then have a look at <https://www.hackerrank.com/domains/fp>
+- If you don’t mind registering for an account then have a look at <https://www.hackerrank.com/domains/fp>

-If you want a classic set of problems and don’t want to register an account then take a look at <https://projecteuler.net>
+- If you want a classic set of problems and don’t want to register an account then take a look at <https://projecteuler.net>